-Recognized Obligation Payment Schedule 21-22 Successor Agency | January 19, 2021 Page 23 of 26
+Recognized Obligation Payment Schedule 22-23 Successor Agency Meeting | January 18, 2022 Page 16 of 19

-- consultants, regulatory agencies, and legal counsel, when requested; - Groundwater and Subsurface Vapor Monitoring Plan this task includes preparation and submittal of a groundwater and subsurface vapor monitoring ("GWM & SVM") plan.
-It is anticipated DTSC will require the resumption of GWM & SVM after the initial scoping meeting with DTSC as part of the review and approval process of the FS/RAP; - Multi-Phase Extraction ("MPE") Pilot Tests Work Plan a draft Work Plan for Multi-Phase Extraction Pilot Tests was previously prepared and submitted for DTSC review in February 2017 and DTSC provided one round of review comments in March 2017 prior to termination of funding by DOF.
+Multi-Phase Extraction ("MPE") Pilot Tests Work Plan - a draft Work Plan for Multi-Phase Extraction Pilot Tests was previously prepared and submitted for DTSC review in February 2017 and DTSC provided one round of review comments in March 2017 prior to termination of funding by DOF.
 This task includes updating and re-submitting the MPE Pilot Tests Work Plan ("PTWP") prior to the start of the ROPS 21-22 period.
 It is assumed that response to DTSC comments on and finalizing the PTWP will be conducted at the beginning of the ROPS 21-22 period.
-MPE was a component of each remedial alternative in the 2016 Draft FS/RAP; accordingly no assumption is being made regarding which remedial alternative in the FS/RAP will be implemented through these steps to set up the MPE system and commence with pilot testing activities.
+MPE was a component of each remedial alternative in the 2016 Draft FS/RAP; accordingly, no assumption is being made regarding which remedial alternative in the FS/RAP will be implemented through these steps to set up the MPE system and commence with pilot testing activities.